-The NSObject class is the prime example of an abstract class.
-Although programs often define NSObject subclasses and use instances belonging to the subclasses, they never use instances belonging directly to the NSObject class.
-An NSObject instance wouldn't be good for anything; it would be a generic object with the ability to do nothing in particular.
+The NSObject class is the canonical example of an abstract class in Cocoa.
+You never use instances of the NSObject class in an application-it wouldn't be good for anything; it would be a generic object with the ability to do nothing in particular.